aandre6891/student-directory/README.md

 ## load a list from a file

 You can upload a .csv file from the same folder of the program.
 If the file doesn't exists, the program keeps on asking you for a correct name. no need to write the extension of the file.

+## add more students from a file

+As per the "load" option, you can upload a .csv file from the same folder of the program.
+The program ads the students from a file to the current list of students without overwriting the current list.

 ## exit